-Because the continuation of such proceedings by the Mercier Subsidiary, which the Company now owns, would require the Company to incur legal and other costs and the risks inherent in any such litigation, the Company, as part of its integration plan for the CSD assets, decided to vigorously review options which will allow the Company to establish harmonious relations with the local communities, resolve the adversarial situation with the Provincial government and spare continued legal costs.
-Based upon the Company's review of likely settlement possibilities, the Company now anticipates that as part of any such settlement it will likely agree to assume at least partial responsibility for remediation of certain environmental contamination and certain prior costs.
-At June 30, 2005, the Company had accrued \$10.6 million for remedial liabilities and associated legal costs relating to the Ville Mercier Legal Proceedings.
+Because the continuation of such proceedings by the Mercier Subsidiary, which the Company now owns, would require us to incur legal and other costs and the risks inherent in any such litigation, the Company, as part of the Company's integration plan for the CSD assets, decided to vigorously review options which will allow us to establish harmonious relations with the local communities, resolve the adversarial situation with the Provincial government and spare continued legal costs.
+Based upon the Company's review of likely settlement possibilities, the Company now anticipates that as part of any such settlement will likely agree to assume at least partial responsibility for remediation of certain environmental contamination and certain prior costs.
+At September 30, 2005, the Company had accrued \$11.0 million for remedial liabilities and associated legal costs relating to the Ville Mercier Legal Proceedings.